dpizarrow/Codecademy-Projects/README.md

 # Codecademy-Projects

-This is a repo I created to save projects made using Codecademy.
+Repo created to save projects made using Codecademy.

 ## Completed Courses:
   - Visualize data with Python